Designing Best Buy’s Order History

-- Bring core functionality to the new mobile responsive site to replace the legacy desktop site
+Rapidly bring the core functionality of an Order History experience to the new mobile responsive site

 UX Practice Lead at Best Buy Canada

-- Design team included: UX Designer (myself), UI Designer, Copywriter
+- Design team: UX Designer (myself), UI Designer, Copywriter

-- Product team included: Product Owner, Scrum Master, engineers, dev ops, and QA
+- Product team: Product Owner, Scrum Master, engineers, dev ops, and QA

 Goals for this Project